Mastering English As a Second or Foreign Language

 This occurs most of the time in predominant English speaking countries like the U.S., Canada, United Kingdom, Australia, and New Zealand.
 When you are learning English as a second language, you are acquiring it to satisfy needs and survive in society.
 You know that unless you live in your native country's ghetto in an English speaking country, you can not be lazy and fall back on use of your native language and use it as a crutch to survive.

 What is the best way of mastering English as a second language?See results without voting

 Mastering English as a Second or Foreign Language

 Mastering English as a second or foreign language is not impossible, but it is extremely difficult for most people.
-This is because most people treat English as a foreign language, and they really don't internalize it and make it an important, essential part of their lives.
+This is because most persons treat English as a foreign language, and they really don't internalize it and make it an important, essential part of their lives.
 The easiest way to acquire English as a second language is to be brought up bilingual, having started acquiring English at the same time as ones native language.
 Since most people aren't that fortunate to be raised bilingual, it is necessary to devise strategies to master English as a second or foreign language.
 I suggest the following two general ways to do this:

 1. Learn and Acquire English Inside a Predominant English Speaking Country:

 Countess numbers of non-English speaking people have learned and acquired English as a second language after living, studying, and working in the United States, Canada, United Kingdom, Australia, and New Zealand.
 I have personal experiences of many immigrants from Taiwan and China who have come to America knowing little or next to no English.
 After a few years almost all of them started to show mastery of English, especially in listening and speaking.
 How did these people achieve the mastery?

 A. Take Free English Classes Offered by Churches And the Government: